Requirements

 Medals are awarded to finalists showing the highest levels of competency in the stated criteria.
 The judges’ decision is final.

-Only one Genée gold medal will be awarded and one silver medal.
+Only one Geneé Gold Medal will be awarded and one silver medal.
 The judges may decide to award up to two bronze medals.
-In this event, the prize money will be divided.
+In this event, the prize money will be divided as follows:

-In addition to the above medals, the Choreographic Award has a monetary prize of £250 generously supported by the Lynn Wallis Bursary Fund established in honour of the RAD’s former Artistic Director.
+In addition to the above medals, the Choreographic Award has a monetary prize of £250/BR$1,900 generously supported by the Lynn Wallis Bursary Fund established in honour of the RAD’s former Artistic Director.

-New for 2024 the Musicality Award has a monetary prize of £250 will be presented to the winner and is generously supported by the Lynn Wallis Bursary Fund.
+Established in 2024 the Musicality Award has a monetary prize of £250 / BR$1,900 will be presented to the winner and is funded generously supported by the Lynn Wallis Bursary Fund.

 Candidate fees, accommodation and travel